 They have basic to advanced equipment but it will cost you quite a bit out of pocket to get a system comparable to Frontpoint Security.

 – Basic equipment such as: Standard window and door sensors, CO2 detector, smoke detection, key remote; also called a panic button or key-fob.

-– Advanced automation equipment such as: Security camera, light module, smart thermostat control and remote control front locks.
+– Advanced automation equipment includes: Security camera, light module, smart thermostat control and remote control front locks.
 No smart doorbell system added yet as of early 2018.

 – Free mobile smartphone app for users